Version: v0.8.1 - Beta. We welcome contributors & feedback.

 Unlike PHP and many other C-derived languages, THT starts at one when counting indexes, instead of zero.

+Zero indexing requires an extra mental step, even for many of us who have been programming for a long time.
 Modern high-level languages can and should reduce this cognitive load from the programmer.

-Here are a number of practical/cognitive benefits:
+Here are a number of practical benefits:

 1: 1st